jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/oh_noes_404.md

-# 404: Artificial Intelligence Not Found
+# 404: Artificial General Intelligence Not Found (yet)

 ![A confused robot](../images/error404_agi_not_found.png)